This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Naoussa (or Naousa) town is the second biggest town in Paros.
 It is located on the north coast of the island, in a large bay.

 The ruins of the Venetian castle right on the harbour are attracting visitors at all times of day.
-The quaint fishing boats in the marina are another popular photo-st.
+The quaint fishing boats in the marina are another well-visited photo-stop.

 The cosmopolitan town is full of restaurants, cafes, boutique stores and a few late-night bars.
 It is a vibrant, lively resort which is popular with visitors looking for some of the Paros best nightlife.